Long Term Care of Chronic Nasal/Sinus Disease Following Surgery

 A simple, effective treatment for sleep apnea and snoring

-In addition to interrupted sleep and daytime fatigue, sleep apnea can lead to major health problem like heart disease, high blood pressure, and stroke.
+In addition to interrupted sleep and daytime fatigue, sleep apnea can lead to major health problems like heart disease, high blood pressure, and stroke.
 Disruptive snoring can also contribute to conflict and stress for both sleep partners.

 Now there’s a simple, minimally invasive option for treating mild to moderate obstructive sleep apnea (OSA) and disruptive snoring.
 The Pillar Procedure is:

-* Less invasive and less painful than other surgical procedures
+- Less invasive and less painful than other surgical procedures

-* Completed in a single, short office visit
+- Completed in a single, short office visit

-* FDA-cleared and clinically proven, with results comparable to more aggressive surgical procedures
+- FDA-cleared and clinically proven, with results comparable to more aggressive surgical procedures

 Most patients soon report a noticeable, lasting reduction in snoring.
 In a clinical study, nearly 80% of patients’ sleep apnea was reduced.
 Patients also experienced less daytime sleepiness.